denistsoi/franklinchen.github.io/source/_posts/2013-03-30-report-on-just-a-short-run-my-first-half-marathon-in-nine-years.markdown

 ### From start to 1:30:00

+#### Start

 I couldn't find myself in the half marathon start, because it's too congested.

+#### Addtional loop 1

-I found myself arriving under "Additional loops" at 27:09 on the clock to begin the first of two 5-mile loops:
+I found myself arriving under "Additional loops" at 27:09 on the clock to begin the first of two 5-mile loops.

+(To jump immediately to the spot, click [here](http://youtu.be/BukDHKvc7rk?t=12m50s).)

-<iframe width="560" height="315" src="http://www.youtube.com/embed/BukDHKvc7rk?t=12m50s" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="http://www.youtube.com/embed/BukDHKvc7rk" frameborder="0" allowfullscreen></iframe>

 Since I crossed the start line after 21 seconds, I really ran 26:48 for the first 3.1 miles (average 8:39 pace).

+#### Additional loop 2

-Also, watch me cross "Additional loops" at around 1:09:09 on the clock, which means I did 5 miles in 42:00 (average 8:24 pace):
+Also, watch me cross "Additional loops" at around 1:09:09 on the clock, which means I did 5 miles in 42:00 (average 8:24 pace).

-<iframe width="560" height="315" src="http://www.youtube.com/embed/BukDHKvc7rk?t=46m11s" frameborder="0" allowfullscreen></iframe>
+(To jump immediately to the spot, click [here](http://youtu.be/BukDHKvc7rk?t=46m11s).)

 ### From 1:31:00 to 3:21:00

+#### Sprint finish

-Watch my sprint finish from clock time around 1:51:03 to finish at 1:51:12 (my chip time was 1:50:51, meaning I crossed the start line after 21 seconds), which means I did the last 5 miles in 42:03, almost exactly the same time as I did the first 5-mile loop:
+Watch my sprint finish from clock time around 1:51:03 to finish at 1:51:12 (my chip time was 1:50:51, meaning I crossed the start line after 21 seconds), which means I did the last 5 miles in 42:03, almost exactly the same time as I did the first 5-mile loop.

+(To jump immediately to the spot, click [here](http://youtu.be/wdjy7eLUlwQ?t=15m41s).)

-<iframe width="560" height="315" src="http://www.youtube.com/embed/wdjy7eLUlwQ?t=15m41s" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="http://www.youtube.com/embed/wdjy7eLUlwQ" frameborder="0" allowfullscreen></iframe>

 ### From 3:23:00 to 4:07:00